fluttercandies/flutter_wechat_assets_picker/README.md

 `entity.file` or `entity.originFile`,
 and `entity.originBytes` for `Uint8List`.

-If you still need path after requested the `File`, get it through `file.absolutePath`.
+If you still need path after requested the `File`, get it through `file.path`.

 ```dart
 final File file = await entity.file; // Thumbnails or edited files.